kbgar24/jekyll-now/_posts/2017-11-17-JavaScript-Class-Instantiation-Patterns.md

 const ferrari = Car({}, 0, 10);
 ```

-This **Functional-shared** method seeks to relieve the main drawback of the functional style by storing all of the Class methods in one location.
-The methods *move* and *honk* will only be created once in memory.
+This **Functional-shared** style seeks to relieve the main drawback of the functional style by storing all of the Class methods in one location.
+The methods *move* and *honk* will be created only once in memory.

 # Prototypal